ducakar/TextureReplacer/README.md

 ### Personalised Kerbal Textures ###
 Personalised Kerbal textures are bound to a specific Kerbal.
-Texture names are the same as for default textures, except that there is no `kerbalMain` texture (`kerbalMainGrey` replaces both veteran and standard suits):
+Texture names are the same as for the default textures except there is no `kerbalMain` texture (`kerbalMainGrey` replaces both veteran and standard suits):

     GameData/TextureReplacer/